Table of Contents

 As with anything, when you’re taking on a project like the installation of a retaining wall, you must consider the pros and cons of the materials…not the least of which is their cost.
 In comparing the two most commonly used materials for retaining walls – concrete and natural stone – there are certain factors that come into play aside from simply looking straight at the numbers in black and white.

-Costing-Out Concrete Retaining Walls
+Advantages and Costs of Concrete for Retaining Walls

 So truly, what are the costs involves in retaining walls made from concrete?
 Concrete generally has the upside of being less expensive, material-wise.
 They’re also generally simple to install, which equates to lower labor costs.
 And while they’re extremely versatile because of their availability in a wide variety of colors, shapes and sizes, they do have an expense that may be easily overlooked in the after-glow of their inexpensive charms: maintenance costs and their tendency to crack, which requires more frequent repair.

-Budget-Worthiness of Natural Stone Retaining Walls
+The Beauty and Expense of Natural Stone Retaining Walls

 Natural stone, while the more expensive material option than concrete, does have reason for that cost.
 Being the natural product that it is, it comes with a certain amount of sourcing and processing that manufactured concrete blocks do not require.
 But the natural beauty offsets the cost.
 And concrete block cannot replicate that.
 Also, this also provides a more one-of-a-kind, unique look for a retaining wall.
 Unfortunately, the expense of straight materials of natural stone is also compounded by the fact that it is more difficult to install correctly.
 Because it takes more precision than concrete, a stone wall will incur a higher labor cost than one made of concrete blocks.
 That factor can add up to a number that may be out of your price range.